-Dennis' ontology is structured in YAML1 format-"a human friendly data serialization standard for all programming languages" (Evans 2016).
+Dennis' ontology is structured in YAML format-"a human friendly data serialization standard for all programming languages" (Evans 2016).
 Source 11.6 shows two example entries in his patadata ontology.
 Each word (see lines 1 and 7) has one sub-entry for each of the 5 algorithms.

-1The name of this language was originally called "Yet Another Markup Language" but then changed to a recursive acronym "YAML Ain't Markup Language".
+&lt;sup>1The name of this language was originally called "Yet Another Markup Language" but then changed to a recursive acronym "YAML Ain't Markup Language".

+Load Ontology large_ontology.yaml

+Enter search term:

+male No match found

+Search

-• • Patadata based find and replace Patadata based find and replace Enter search term: male Search No match found Loaded document: Your modified document: CHAPTER I TREATS OF THE PLACE WHERE OLIVER TW AND OF THE CIRCUMSTANCES ATTENDING Among other public buildings in a certain to For a long time after it was ushered into this Although I am not disposed to maintain that As Oliver gave this first proof of the free and The surgeon had been sitting with his face t 'Oh, you must not talk about dying yet.' beat $\ensuremath{\mathbb{R}}$ $$ Load text document Synonym Antinomy Anomaly Syzygy Cliname Replace Save as HTML
+Loaded document: Your modified document:

+CHAPTER I TREATS OF THE PLACE WHERE OLIVER TW AND OF THE CIRCUMSTANCES ATTENDING Among other public buildings in a certain to For a long time after it was ushered into this Although I am not disposed to maintain that As Oliver gave this first proof of the free and The surgeon had been sitting with his face t 'Oh, you must not talk about dying yet.' bear Image: Second

+survive to bear any name at all; in which case it is somewhat more than probable that these memoirs would never have appeared; or, if they had, that

+Load text document